sankarsubramanian/m2x-c/README.md

                                            const char *stream_name, const char *data);
 ```

-`device_id` and `stream_name` are just plain Device ID and Stream name used.
+`device_id` and `stream_name` are just the plain text Device ID and Stream that you are writing to.
 Notice that the C library will help you encode the data here, so if your Stream name has a space in it (for example, `my stream 1`), there's no need to escape that before calling this function.

 You can pass the data you want to send to M2X using the `data` parameter here.
 For now, the M2X C library only supports JSON string format.
 You need to either create the JSON string by hand (like in the provided examples), or use a [JSON builder](http://www.json.org/) to create one.
 In addition, we also provide a JSON serializer that you can use to build such a JSON string.

 ## JSON Serializer

 In the M2X C library, we provide a JSON serializer implementation to help you build JSON strings that you can use in writer functions.
 With the JSON serializer, you can easily build a JSON array or object containing arbitrary levels of (nested) data structure.
 All data types in JSON (null, boolean, number and string) are supported.
-Please refer to the example `serialize_json` for an example on how to use the library.
+Please refer to [serialize_json](https://github.com/attm2x/m2x-c/blob/master/examples/serialize_json.c) for an example of how to use the library.

-It's worth mentioning that since floating point numbers (such as double) may contain as many as several hundred bytes, we don't yet have a native function for packing arbitrary double in the JSON serializer.
+It's worth mentioning that since floating point numbers (such as double) may contain as many as several hundred bytes, we don't yet have a native function for packing arbitrary double values in the JSON serializer.
 If you really do want to use double, you can specify your own precision level, use `sprintf` to keep it in a char buffer and then use `json_pack_value` to pack the data.

 ## Verbose mode